ajwills72/rmip/docs/psyc520moduleoutline.md

 ## Teaching Arrangements

 Two two-hour workshops per week, for 12 weeks.
-Students work in small groups (about 6) within workshops of about 80 students.
-Each workshop is run sufficient times to accommodate the whole cohort (anticipated 3 times).
-Students’ personal timetables show them which workshops to attend.
-In each week, one workshop will be high-intensity, staffed by one lead teacher and four teaching assistants, and one will be low-intensity, staffed by two teaching assistants.
+Students work in small groups (about 7) within large workshops of about 100 students and smaller workshops of about 50 students.
+Each workshop is run sufficient times to accommodate the whole cohort.
+In each week, the first (large) workshop will be staffed by one lead teacher and four teaching assistants, and the second (small) workshop will be staffed by two teaching assistants.
 The same staff members are present every week.
-High-intensity sessions are used for delivery of material that needs a high level of support.
-Staff set specific weekly goals to be achieved in low-intensity workshops and homework, to support the next high-intensity workshop.
-Low-intensity workshops are timetabled and staff to provide focus and support for the students.
 A brief summary of the provisional schedule for each week is below; a much more detailed guide may be found on the [Research Methods in Practice](https://ajwills72.github.io/rmip) website.

-1. Select topic and learn skills (Statistical Power in R, Experiment building in Open Sesame)
+Week 1: Select topic and learn about statistical power

-2. Define question, outline design and learn skills (Data preprocessing in R)
+Week 2: Define question, outline design and learn about data preprocessing

-3. Finalize design and learn skills (Experiment building in Open Sesame)
+Week 3: Finalise experimental design

-4. Build experiment and start data collection
+Week 4: Build experiment

-5. Learn skills (one-factor ANOVA) and finish data collection

-6. Analyze data and prepare presentation

-7. Give group presentation

-8. Modify, and start to rebuild, experiment

-9. Finish experiment rebuild and start to collect data
+Week 5: Upload experiment and begin to learn about ANOVA

-10. Learn skills (two-factor ANOVA) and finish data collection

-11. Analyze data and start report plan
+Week 6: Collect data and finish learning about ANOVA

+Week 7: Finish data collection

+Week 8: Analyse data

+Week 9: Write a presentation

+Week 10: Give presentation

+Week 11: Planning a report

-12. Critique and finish report plan
+Week 12: Critique and support

 ## Indicative Reading List

-The materials are being developed in-house and released under a Creative Commons licence, see
-[Research Methods in Practice](https://ajwills72.github.io/rmip) and [Research Methods in R](https://ajwills72.github.io/rminr/).
+The reading materials have been developed in-house and released under a Creative Commons licence, see [Research Methods in Practice](https://ajwills72.github.io/rmip) and [Research Methods in R](https://ajwills72.github.io/rminr/).
 Primary sources (journal articles) will also form a major part of the reading, but will likely be different for each group.
 Only open-access journal articles will be used.

 ## Assessment